 Read More: How to Get Out of a Car Lease

 Minnesota Lease Termination by Tenant

-Determine if you have grounds to break the lease.
-If you, or your children have reason to fear domestic violence or abuse, you may be able to terminate your lease by giving your landlord written notice and paying both the current month's rent as well as an additional amount of money equal to one month's rent.
+You should first determine if you have grounds to break the lease.
+If you or your children have reason to fear domestic violence or abuse, you may be able to terminate your lease by giving your landlord written notice and paying both the current month's rent as well as an additional amount of money equal to one month's rent.

 - Give your landlord as much advance warning as possible.
 This demonstrates respect for your landlord and gives your landlord some breathing room.
 If your landlord doesn't feel pressured to find a new tenant immediately, she may be more agreeable to letting you out of the lease.

 Lainie Petersen writes about business, real estate and personal finance, drawing on 25 years experience in publishing and education.
 Petersen's work appears in Money Crashers, Selling to the Masses, and in Walmart News Now, a blog for Walmart suppliers.
 She holds a master's degree in library science from Dominican University.